 SIBA Retreat Centre is a beautiful Buddhist retreat centre in the Snowy River country of East Gippsland, Victoria.
 Formerly ONTOS, it was founded by Lama Choedak Rinpoche and formally opened and consecrated by His Eminence Chogye Trichen Rinpoche in 2006.
 During this time His Eminence gave the dharma name Tsarchen Choeling.

-SIBA has all the requisites characteristics of the perfect retreat centre.
+SIBA has all the requisites for the perfect retreat.
 Simply being at SIBA calms the senses and heals the mind.
 SIBA is a welcoming and peaceful refuge and when group retreats are on the unique atmosphere is well known to visitors.